GSA/digitalgov.gov/content/posts/2015-04-29-the-api-briefing-top-five-findings-for-api-developers-from-pew-research-center.md

   - Wednesday API Briefing
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-400-Computer-keyboard-with-infographics-element-stevanovicigor-iStock-Thinkstock-478655615.jpg" alt="A keyboard key has a green button with a bar chart on it." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-400-Computer-keyboard-with-infographics-element-stevanovicigor-iStock-Thinkstock-478655615.jpg" alt="A keyboard key has a green button with a bar chart on it." caption="" >}}

 The Pew Research Center just released a <a href="http://www.pewinternet.org/2015/04/21/open-government-data/" target="_blank">report on how Americans view open government data</a>.
 The following findings were based on a November to December 2014 survey of 3,212 adults.